 Each course is a community of interested physicians-in-training, engaged to learn more about a specific topic.
 Courses are facilitated by one or two dedicated AMSA members who serve as Course Directors.
 These Course Directors organize a curriculum, invite experts in their respective fields to come and expand your understanding of the topic, and provide valuable feedback.
 The courses range in size from 10 to 50 participants.
-Course Directors will facilitate between 8 and 20 sessions between the months of October and March with sessions structured around online presentations, readings, and discussions.
+Course Directors will facilitate between 8 and 20 sessions between the months of July and April with sessions structured around online presentations, readings, and discussions.
 At the end of their experience, participants develop a project utilizing the knowledge gained from the course.
 The projects are an application of their new skills, as well as a professional development opportunity in the participant’s school or community.
 Throughout the experience, participants gain valuable mentorship from their Course Directors, fellow Scholars, and partner organizations to enhance their projects.

 Who Should Register

 Free to AMSA members, the Scholars Programs are comprised of a versatile group of passionate individuals with different interests, experiences, and levels of knowledge of their program topic.
 Students who have the curiosity to ask why the status quo exists and the creativity to challenge it in productive ways.
 Students who want to share their new-found knowledge with their colleagues.
 Programs will foster an online community for students to work together with experts in order to gain new perspectives, knowledge, and clinical skills.

 Registration for the 2021-2022 Scholars Programs will open in June 2021.
 In the meantime, please contact firstname.lastname@example.org with any questions regarding our online learning opportunities.

 Calling all Course Directors!
 The 2021-2022 Course Director Application is Now Open